 When I first took the Acer ET241Y out of the box I was impressed by the look and feel of it.
 I’m usually going on about having DVI or another input, like dual HDMI, but considering the redesign of the whole body especially at this price point, I feel that this display definitely deserves earning the Techspin Platinum award, for it’s innovation in bringing thin bezels to the budget segment.

 And although it doesn’t have a crazy high refresh rate like its bigger brothers, casual and daily gamers both should find this Acer ET241Y Thin Bezel suits their needs for a 24 inch monitor at this incredible bargain.
-If you decide to up grab one, buying through our affiliate links will help us out here, with no extra cost to you.
+If you pick one up, shopping through our affiliate links will help us here with no extra cost to you.
+And follow us on Twitter, Instagram and Facebook at techspinreview.